ANFAIA/web/CODEAI.md

 - **Google Docs**: Official document hosting
 - **Static hosting**: Designed for platforms like Vercel

+## AI Assistant Guidelines

+### When Working with Components
+- Follow the shadcn/ui pattern for new UI components
+- Use `class-variance-authority` for component variants
+- Maintain forward ref pattern for proper composition
+- Keep UI components in `/components/ui/` directory

+### When Modifying Styles
+- Use Tailwind utility classes over custom CSS
+- Add new design tokens to `app/globals.css` CSS custom properties
+- Maintain the existing color scheme and spacing system
+- Test both light and dark mode variations

+### When Adding Features
+- Consider if functionality belongs in the main `/components/page.tsx` or needs extraction
+- Use React hooks for local state management
+- Implement smooth animations with Framer Motion
+- Ensure mobile-responsive design

+### Content Guidelines
+- Maintain Spanish language for primary content
+- Update external links if documents change
+- Optimize images to WebP format for performance
+- Follow ANFAIA's focus areas and ethical guidelines

 ## Development Notes

 - **No environment variables**: Currently no .env configuration needed